 The local government may, and, if required by the Chief Health Officer, shall cause to be drained, cleansed, covered, or filled up all ponds, pools, open ditches, sewers, drains, and places containing or used for the collection of any drainage, filth, water, matter, or thing of an offensive nature, or likely to be prejudicial to health, by making and serving an order upon the person causing any such nuisance, or upon the overseer, owner, or occupier of any premises whereon the same exists, requiring him within a time to be specified in such order to drain, cleanse, cover, or fill up any such pond, pool, ditch, sewer, drain, or place, or to construct a proper sewer or drain for the discharge thereof, as the case may require.

-[Section 87, formerly section 67, renumbered as section 87 by No. 38 of 1933 s.
-42; amended by No. 28 of 1984 s.
+[Section 87, formerly section 67, renumbered as section 87: No. 38 of 1933 s.
+42; amended: No. 28 of 1984 s.
 45; No. 14 of 1996 s.
 4; No. 19 of 2016 s.
 100.]

 88. Stagnant water in cellars etc.